 It can be easy to skip the gym or stay at your desk all day when you have a lot to do and not much time to do it in, but missing out on physical activity can increase the likelihood of insomnia.

-Getting out and stretching your limbs with a walk, soccer game, or other form of exercise at least 3 times per week can help you fall asleep (and stay that way), as well as making you feel more energized during your day.
+Getting out and stretching your limbs with a walk, soccer game, or other forms of exercise at least 3 times per week can help you fall asleep (and stay that way), as well as making you feel more energized during your day.

 Sleep Hack #4: Set a Sleep Routine

-Take things back to basics by giving yourself a bedtime.
+Take things back to the basics by giving yourself a bedtime.
 Choose a time to go to bed every night and stick with it!
-Your body loves routine, and making sure that you’re getting to sleep around the same time each night will help signal your body when it’s time to hit the hay.
+Your body loves routine and making sure that you’re getting to sleep around the same time each night will help signal your body when it’s time to hit the hay.

 Sleep Hack #5: Don’t Forget to Relax